Check-in/check-out is the process of recording when an asset is issued to a person and when it is returned, so custody of the item is always known.

 Check-in/check-out in practice

 The procedure only survives if it is faster than not following it - which is why the best implementations put the record at the point of handover, not in an office.
 In AMPthilly, an asset is checked out to an employee, client, department, or location with a due date or open-ended, returns capture who, when, and condition, and scanning the item’s QR label with a phone camera opens its record to do either - no app install needed.
+Employees can request an item (routed for approval), a whole onboarding kit can be checked out in one bulk action, and you can see everything checked out per person or department alongside an overdue list.

 Related terms